Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 There is a design choice here: do we provide conversions functions for ECDSA specifically, or do we provide conversion functions that take an algorithm as argument and just happen to be a no-op with RSA?
 One factor is plausible extensions.
 These conversions functions will remain useful in Mbed TLS 4.x and perhaps beyond.
 We will at least add EdDSA support, and its signature encoding is the fixed-size concatenation (r,s) even in X.509.
 We may well also add support for some post-quantum signatures, and their concrete format is still uncertain.

 Given the uncertainty, it would be nice to provide a sufficiently generic interface to convert between the PSA and the pk signature format, parametrized by the algorithm.
 However, it is difficult to predict exactly what parameters are needed.
 For example, converting from an ASN.1 ECDSA signature to (r,s) requires the knowledge of the curve, or at least the curve's size.
+Therefore we are not going to add a generic function at this stage.

 #### Asymmetric cryptography TODO